Life 1871 - 1908 AD

 Click to Enlarge !

-Aisin-Gioro Fu Lin, Emperor Shunzi as depicted on a late 19Th Century Ching Dynasty silver Dollar.
+Aisin-Gioro Fu Lin, Emperor Shunzi as depicted on a late 19Th Century Qing Dynasty silver Dollar.

 Fu Lin was the first Qing Emperor to be crowned at the Hall of Supreme Harmony in the Imperial Palace of Beijing.
 Predecessors were crowned at the Palace in Shenyang, Manchuria (Now Liaoning Province).